 Income information relates primarily to regular/recurring cash income only.

 In NHS, the adult respondent within each household was asked to provide information about the combined income of all non-selected household members aged 15 years and over.
-Personal income was also collected from the selected respondents aged 15 years and over and contributed to the overall household income.
+Personal income data was also collected from the selected respondents aged 15 years and over contributed to the overall household income.

 Total cash income at the household level, in weekly dollar amounts is available for:

 Both of these were also derived into deciles.

 The cut-offs for the decile items were calculated using data from 2017-18 NHS and has been applied to the 2017-18 NHS data items.
 Those with 0 income were included in the first decile.
 For further information see Household and family characteristics chapter.

 Decile cut-off tables are available in Appendix 5: Income deciles.

 Personal income was collected for selected respondents aged 15 years and over.

 'Gross cash income' refers to total cash (in dollar amounts) income from all sources before tax or anything else (except business expenses) is taken out.
 Respondents were asked to report.